Mid central vowel | |||

 Legend: unrounded • rounded |

 The mid central vowel (also known as schwa) is a type of vowel sound, used in some spoken languages.
-The symbol in the International Phonetic Alphabet that represents this sound is ⟨ə⟩, a rotated lowercase letter e, which is called a "schwa".
+The symbol in the International Phonetic Alphabet that represents this sound is ⟨ə⟩, a rotated lowercase letter e.

 Afrikaans contrasts unrounded and rounded mid central vowels; the latter is usually transcribed with ⟨œ⟩.
 The contrast is not very stable, and many speakers use an unrounded vowel in both cases.[3]

-Danish[4] and Luxembourgish[5] have a mid central vowel that is variably rounded.
-In other languages, the change in rounding is accompanied with the change in height and/or backness.
+Some languages, such as Danish[4] and Luxembourgish,[5] have a mid central vowel that is variably rounded.
+In some other languages, things are more complicated, as the change in rounding is accompanied with the change in height and/or backness.
 For instance, in Dutch, the unrounded allophone of /ə/ is mid central unrounded [ə], but its word-final rounded allophone is close-mid front rounded [ø̜], close to the main allophone of /ʏ/.[6]

 The symbol ⟨ə⟩ is often used for any unstressed obscure vowel, regardless of its precise quality.
 For instance, the English vowel transcribed ⟨ə⟩ is a central unrounded vowel that can be close-mid [ɘ], mid [ə] or open-mid [ɜ], depending on the environment.[7]